 The Santiago Bernabéu Stadium is home to Real Madrid football club.
-On match day 92,000 fans wearing replica white jerseys cheer as their ‘madrileno’ icons display their skills on an immaculate bowling-green like playing surface 80 metres below.
+On match day 92,000 fans cram into the stadium, many wearing replica white jerseys.
+A chorus of “Ole” rings out as their “madrileno” icons demonstrate their skills.
+Their theatre is an immaculate bowling-green like playing surface 80 metres below.

 Hotel do Chiado Lisbon, Portugal